Photon1c/DermaSim/README.md

 ## 📬 Contact

 Questions or feedback?
-Reach out at youremail@example.com or open an issue in this repository.
+Reach out or open an issue in this repository.

 ---